godotengine/godot-docs/classes/class_control.rst

 - :ref:`Vector2<class_Vector2>` **_get_minimum_size** **(** **)** |virtual| |const|

 Virtual method to be implemented by the user.
 Returns the minimum size for this control.
-Alternative to :ref:`rect_min_size<class_Control_property_rect_min_size>` for controlling minimum size via code.
+Alternative to :ref:`minimum_size<class_Control_property_minimum_size>` for controlling minimum size via code.
 The actual minimum size will be the max value of these two (in each axis separately).

 If not overridden, defaults to :ref:`Vector2.ZERO<class_Vector2_constant_ZERO>`.